TransformReadiness · TCO · FinOps · Migration roadmap

 01 / BaselineAssess before moving

-Start with workload inventory, dependency mapping, and risk scoring so migration decisions are not made on guesswork or lift-and-shift optimism.
+Start with workload inventory, dependency mapping, and risk scoring before migration decisions are made.

 02 / ModelCFO-auditable TCO